official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 with the US.
 We should emphasise that it is at the limits of what we could offer and that – because of other potential demands on our Armed Forces including FRESCO – we cannot be sure that we could deliver it.
-The US must therefore examine carefully how they would plan the campaign in the absence of such a contribution.”39
+The US must therefore examine carefully how they would plan the campaign in the absence of such a contribution.”[^39]

 132. The packages that might be offered to the US were to be conveyed in terms cleared with Mr Hoon’s Private Office.

-37 Manuscript comment Blair on Minute Manning to Prime Minister, 22 September 2002, ‘Iraq: Possible UK Military Contribution’.
+[^37]: Manuscript comment Blair on Minute Manning to Prime Minister, 22 September 2002, ‘Iraq: Possible
-38 Preparations for publication of the WMD dossier and statement/debates in Parliament on 24 September 2002.
+[^38]: Preparations for publication of the WMD dossier and statement/debates in Parliament on 24 September 2002.
-39 Minute Watkins to DG Op Pol, 23 September 2002, ‘Iraq: Meeting with the Prime Minister:
+[^39]: Minute Watkins to DG Op Pol, 23 September 2002, ‘Iraq: Meeting with the Prime Minister:
 23 September’.

 220

-The Report of the Iraq Inquiry133.
-When the Chiefs of Staff discussed Iraq planning on 25 September, Admiral Sir Michael Boyce, Chief of the Defence Staff, emphasised that:
+133. When the Chiefs of Staff discussed Iraq planning on 25 September, Admiral Sir Michael Boyce, Chief of the Defence Staff, emphasised that:

 “… expectation management with respect to UK caveats had to be taut.
-Package 2 … was a formidable contribution in its own right and Package 3, given its importance to the US, was not just a ‘nice to have’.”40
+Package 2 … was a formidable contribution in its own right and Package 3, given its importance to the US, was not just a ‘nice to have’.”[^40]

-134. Sir David Manning’s record of the meeting on 23 September, issued on 25 September, stated that Mr Blair had agreed that “we should present Package 2 as a potential contribution at the CENTCOM Planning Conference”.41 “We should not be shy about presenting this as a significant and valuable offer.”
+134. Sir David Manning’s record of the meeting on 23 September, issued on 25 September, stated that Mr Blair had agreed that “we should present Package 2 as a potential contribution at the CENTCOM Planning Conference”.[^41] “We should not be shy about presenting this as a significant and valuable offer.”
 Units for Op FRESCO should be re‑allocated to maintain the possibility of a Land Force contribution, with minimum publicity.
 Mr Blair did not, however, want “any suggestion” that the UK might